gitter-badger/ecs/README.md

 # Another one Entity Component System framework
 Performance and zero memory allocation / no gc - main goals of this project.

+> Tested / developed on unity 2017.3 and contains assembly definition for compiling to separate assembly file for performance reason.

 # Main parts of ecs

 ## Component